 I think the next fundamental knowledge is to know the basic Arabica and Robusta flavors.
-In today’s gourmet coffee industry, as well as the specialty coffee field, the flavors of coffee have become more sophisticated.
+In today’s gourmet coffee industry, as well as the specialty coffee field, the flavors of instant coffee tea bags have become more sophisticated.
 Understanding how these flavors are created deepens the appreciation.

 - Take the coffee journey.

 It would be good to know that the journey of coffee from berry to cup is a very intricate process.
 For most consumers, the efforts of farmers and processor are often taken for granted.
 It is this long consumer’s tongue that makes every sip worth the taste.

 Producers are now dedicating a lot of time and and attention to post-harvest processing.
 These techniques help develop intense flavors in the coffee, if roasted properly.
 So, the next set of fundamental knowledge should focus on the processing systems used for the coffee.

 Coffee beans can go through natural (sun or solar-dry method), washed (wet method), semi-washed (honey, pulped, natural), and mixed processing.
 Knowing the actual information on the processing is a bonus.
 The idea is to understand that even if coffee beans are from one variety, their flavors will vary with the use of different processes.
 Thus, the price of coffee will also vary based on the post-harvest process used.

 Another important stage of coffee is the flavor development through roasting.
 Only after roasting does coffee become drinkable